-Families are required to report all increases changes in income within 30 calendar days of the date the change takes effect.

-Changes resulting in an increase of twofive-hundred dollars (\$200500) or more per month and, changes in employment positionsource of income, and/or place of employment will require and interim reexamination.
+Families are required to report all increases in income within 30 calendar days of the date the change takes effect.
+Changes resulting in an increase of two-hundred dollars (\$200) or more per month, changes in employment position, and/or place of employment will require and interim reexamination.

-Families are also required to report all changes of a full-time student status, including ceasing to be a student or a switch to a part time student.- This includes,Any enrolling enrollment that iswith less than full time credits, withdrawal from a course(s), and failing to receive passing grades for a full timefull-time course loadmust be reported.
+Families are also required to report all changes of a full-time student to part time.
+This includes, enrolling with less than full time credits, withdrawal from a course(s), and failing to receive passing grades for a full time course load.